concourse/git-resource/README.md

   the `branch`.
 Patterns are [glob(7)](http://man7.org/linux/man-pages/man7/glob.7.html) compatible (as in, bash compatible).

+* `tag_regex`: *Optional.* If specified, the resource will only detect commits that have a tag matching the expression that have been made against the `branch`.
+Patterns are [grep](https://www.gnu.org/software/grep/manual/grep.html) compatible (extended matching enabled, matches entire lines only).
+Ignored if `tag_filter` is also specified.

 * `fetch_tags`: *Optional.* If `true` the flag `--tags` will be used to fetch all tags in the repository.
 If `false` no tags will be fetched.